Akm0d/pluggable-namespace/README.rst

 .. code-block:: bash

-    hub -f my_file.py my_file.main
+    hub my_file.py

 This will execute the `main` function, calling functions from other files, accessing Python modules, and using configuration options set in `config.yaml`.

 Summary
 =======

-**Pluggable Namespace** gives you the power to create modular, easily extendable applications without unnecessary complexity.
+**Pluggable Namespace** gives you the power to create modular, easily extendable applications without the bizarrely unnecessary complexity of other pluggable frameworks.

 1. **Start Simple**: Create one Python file with minimal boilerplate, add `hub` to your functions, and run it directly from the command line.
 2. **Add Flexibility**: Use `config.yaml` to scale your project with configuration settings, subcommands, and dynamic namespaces.
-3. **Extend Easily**: Whether you're extending locally or using PyPI, it's easy to integrate new modules and expand your app's functionality.
+3. **Extend Easily**: Whether you're extending locally or developing for PyPI release, it's easy to integrate new modules and expand your app's functionality.

-For published packages that extend the hub, check out the detailed documentation for more advanced configurations and features.
+There are further READMEs in the projects that give more details on how to use advanced features of `pluggable-namespace`.
+There are `contracts` which can be used to define an interface for dynamic namespaces (making it possible for others to easily extend your app's functionality).
+There's config merging -- which allows multiple projects to seamlessly extend the same CLI interface.
+And so much more!
+If you have any questions, feel free to reach out or open an issue on GitHub.